Find outlines by Subject code

 The student will be expected to use the World-Wide-Web (WWW) for reference material and documentation relevant to the course and to have email.

-AED705 - Statistics and Quality Management
+AED705 - Statistics & Quality Management for Technology

 This course is about the use of statistical methods and other problem solving techniques to improve the quality of the products used by our society.
 These products consists of manufactured goods such as automobiles, computers and clothing as well as services such as the generation of electrical energy, public transportation, banking and health care.
 Quality improvement methods can be applied to any area within a company or organization, including manufacturing, process development, engineering design, finance and accounting, marketing and field service of products.